Accident On Holiday Case Study

 Total Damages were £8,000 received in an Out of Court settlement.

-If you have had an accident while on holiday or while on the premises of privately owned property, then you could be eligible for personal injury compensation.
-Please call Jefferies Solicitors on our national accident helpline number or complete one of our online claim forms.
+If you have had an accident on holiday or while on the premises of privately owned property, then you could be eligible for personal injury compensation.
+To learn more, call the team at Jefferies Solicitors on 0800 342 3206 or complete one of our online claim forms.